sbl-sdsc/mmtf-genomics/README.md

 | <img class="tool-thumb" style="border-style: solid; border-width: 1px;" src="https://raw.githubusercontent.com/sbl-sdsc/mmtf-genomics/master/docs/dbsnp-2.png" width="200" /> | Map missense mutations from dbSNP to mutant 3D structures <br><br> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sbl-sdsc/mmtf-genomics/master?urlpath=lab/tree/dbsnp%2FMutationsInPdb.ipynb) |

 ## Custom 3D Structure Mapping Pipeline
-This protype pipeline demonstrates how to map genetic locations of SNPs to 3D structures.
+This protype pipeline demonstrates how to map genetic locations of SNVs to 3D structures.
 To run this demo, click on the "launch binder" link below.
 At the bottom of each notebook is a link to the next step.
 In total, there are 5 steps to this pipeline, shown below.

 By replacing the demo input file with your own data and adjusting the notebook that reads the data, you can run our own custom analysis.